-This device is designed for applications which require multiple I/Os and sound effects, such as voice and melody.
-It can provide various sampling rates and beats, tone levels, tempos for speech synthesizer and melody generator.
-It also includes two integrated high quality, voltage type DAC outputs and voltage type PWM outputs.
+The devices are 8-bit high performance microcontrollers which include a voice synthesizer and tone generator.
+They are designed for applications which require multiple I/Os and sound effects, such as voice and melody.
+The devices can provide various sampling rates and beats, tone levels, tempos for speech synthesizer and melody generator.

+They also include two integrated high quality, voltage type DAC outputs and voltage type PWM outputs.

-This device is excellent solutions for versatile voice and sound effect product applications with their efficient MCU instructions providing the user with programming capability for powerful custom applications.
-The system frequency can be up to 12MHz at an operating voltage of 5V and include a power-down function to reduce power consumption.
-A full choice of HXT, ERC and HIRC oscillator functions are provided including a fully integrated system oscillator which requires no external components for its implementation.
+The devices are excellent solutions for versatile voice and sound effect product applications with their efficient MCU instructions providing the user with programming capability for powerful custom applications.
+The system frequency can be up to 8MHz at an operating voltage of 2.7V and include a power-down function to reduce power consumption.

-The MCU flash voice memory capacity determine by user, into which the user can download their voice data.
+The MCU flash voice memory capacity ranges from $2M \times 8$ bit to $128K \times 8$ bit, into which the user can download their voice data repeatedly.